openSUSE/mtui/Documentation/iui.rst

 Runs the `prepare`_ command and applies the testing update to the target hosts.
 (To skip the preparation procedure, use ``--noprepare``.)

-While updating the machines, the pre-, post- and compare scripts are run before and after the update process.
+In classic workflow, while updating the machines, the pre-, post- and compare scripts are run before and after the update process.
+During auto mode, scripts are always disabled.
 (To skip run of scripts use ``--noscript`` parameter.)

 If the update adds new packages to the channel, the "newpackage" parameter